-This guide will help you to find the best hardware Bitcoin or crypto wallet for YOU!
+This guide will help you find the best hardware Bitcoin or crypto wallet for YOU!

-There's no "one size fits all" hardware wallet.
+There's no "one size fits all" wallet.
 Wallets come on different platforms with different features.

 If you want the best possible, keep reading...

 Our Top Picks

 Secure storage for any cryptocurrencyLearn More